SAFE-Stack/docs/docs/feature-debugging.md

 ## Known Issues

 ### Node Process remains after stopping the debugger
-VS Code does not always kill the dotnet process when you stop the debugger, leaving it running as a "zombie".
+VS Code does not kill the Fable dotnet process when you stop the debugger, leaving it running as a "zombie".
 In such a case, you will have to explicitly kill the process otherwise it will hold onto port 8080 and prevent you starting new instances.
 Tracked [here](https://github.com/SAFE-Stack/SAFE-template/issues/191).

 ### Chrome opens to a blank window